fabfoundation/fabfoundation/_drafts/draft-scopes.md

 permalink: /designing-reality-book-out-now
 ---

-# **SCOPES-DF Launch**

-It's National Engineers Week and we are celebrating by launching the new SCOPES-DF website!
+t's National Engineers Week and we are celebrating by launching the new SCOPES-DF website!

 SCOPESDF.org is dedicated to educators working with primary and secondary school students who want to leverage digital fabrication for STEM learning.